 On our trip, we visited 7 different countries.
 With each different country comes different cultures, traditions, and values.
 Any time we are visitors in someone’s home, we want to give the utmost respect to their culture and beliefs.

 This is where the research came in to make sure we were not disrespecting their way of life.
 For example, in Thailand, it’s important to know that they are mainly a Buddhist country.

 With that being said, you should not touch people’s heads, step over people and cover shoulders and knees at religious sites to name a few.

-Research also helped us for packing purposes, visas and immunizations.
+Research also helped us with packing, knowing the best times to visit, how to plan our itinerary, and immunizations needed.
 Even though we hadn’t planned out every country we were visiting, we knew we would be in Asia.